 Technologies make everything easier for both the event managers as well as participants.
 Event app development is a high-demand service.
-At the APP Solutions, we have an extensive background in creating such custom software and we wanted to share our experience.
-So, how do you create an event management mobile app?

 - Management platform for staff / Event management app helps the host to carry out a series of routine actions from a mere correspondence to the creation of financial reports and flow of documents, etc. Also, it provides the optimization of all planning processes, to-do lists, necessary resources analysis, guests and participants lists and so on.
 Additionally, it lets to synchronize the work of several colleagues.

 - Information platform for the users / Local event app keeps all necessary information to make the experience comfortable: maps, registration, ticket purchase, activity program, reminders, and push notifications.

 - Communication channel / The application helps to improve interaction with clients and various stakeholders of the event.
 For instance, it lets to distribute information and additional materials quickly and efficiently before or after the event, create invitations, communicate in social networks, find the right people and make an appointment with them, interact with sponsors and so on.

 - Advertising channel / Event application can be an additional channel for promotion, the method of advertising activities and brand awareness events as well as sponsors and partners.

 - Data collection and analysis tool / Mobile app for events can be a perfect tool that helps to collect information about users and their preferences provide analytics and improve the whole workflow of future events organization.